 While the above-mentioned studies have made significant contributions to our knowledge, most of the prior evidence comes from developed Western countries and regions (e.g., the US and Western Europe), and results from other contexts are largely unknown (Klingemann, 2020; Mateo et al., 2022).
 The Chilean SUT policy is an interesting case of study as it is one of Latin America's oldest and most developed systems, and one of the few countries in the region that has a centralized data registry system that allows the emergence of local evidence (Marín-Navarrete et al., 2018; Mateo et al., 2022; Olivari et al., 2022).
-Unlike the global north, the Chilean SUT system employs multiple intervention approaches rather than specific interventions for particular substances.
+Unlike the global north, the Chilean SUT system employs multiple intervention approaches rather than specific interventions for specific substances.
 Thus, studying SUT outcomes in the Chilean context might contribute to the research gap not only in terms of SUT completion status on criminal outcomes but to address the limited research on addiction from the global south.
 Additionally, scholars have called for further research on SUT effectiveness from longitudinal, large-scale population and system-level treatment, as well as studies on administrative data-based outcomes (Babor, 2021; Krebs et al., 2009; Teesson et al., 2015).
 Hence, the current research aims to address those gaps by exploring the association of SUT completion status with the risk of contacting the criminal justice system in Chile, considering any contact and contacts leading to imprisonment, using linked administrative data of individuals in SUT treatment from 2010 to 2019.

 METHOD